Consumer Information and Student Outcomes

 In addition to its M.D. program, the College of Medicine offers programs for earning a Ph.D. in biomedical sciences, a joint M.D.-Ph.D., an M.S. in clinical research, and in collaboration with Cardozo School of Law, an M.S. in Bioethics and a Certificate in Bioethics.

 General Institutional Information:

-Albert Einstein College of Medicine (Einstein) is a candidate for accreditation by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, telephone (267) 284 - 5000, email email@example.com.
+Einstein is a candidate for accreditation by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, telephone (267) 284 - 5000, email email@example.com.
 The Commission granted Einstein candidate for accreditation status on June 21, 2018.
-Candidate for accreditation is a status of affiliation with the Middle States Commission on Higher Education that indicates that the institution is progressing toward, but is not assured of, accreditation.
-Einstein has provided evidence that it meets all or nearly all of the Commission's standards for accreditation, and that it appears to have the potential to be granted accreditation by June 20, 2023.
+Candidate status with MSCHE indicates that the institution is progressing toward, but is not assured of, accreditation.
+Einstein has provided evidence that it meets all or nearly all of the Commission's standards for accreditation, and that it has the potential to be granted full accreditation.
 For more information, see the Commission's website, msche.org.

 Our Medical Education program is accredited by the Liaison Committee on Medical Education (LCME) of the American Association of Medical Colleges, 655 K Street NW, Suite 100, Washington DC, 20001, (202) 828-0400.

 Our namesake, Albert Einstein, desired that a medical school bearing his name "welcome students of all races and creeds," and, since its inception, the College of Medicine has been committed to enrolling students who are racially, ethnically, and socio-economically diverse.